-Roman Sustek is a lecturer in economics at Queen Mary University of London.
-He is also a research associate at the Centre for Macroeconomics.
+Roman Sustek is a Reader in Economics at Queen Mary University of London.
+He is also a Research Associate at the Centre for Macroeconomics.
 His current research interests are in the areas of mortgage finance and its implications for the macroeconomy, redistributive effects of monetary policy, and the business cycle dynamics of bond yields and inflation.

 He came to academia after spending five years as economist in Monetary Assesment and Strategy Division of the Bank of England.
 Prior to joining the School of Economics and Finance at Queen Mary, he held either full-time or visiting academic positions at Nottingham, Iowa and Southampton.

 He also served as a visiting scholar at the Federal Reserve Bank of St Louis and LAEF, University of California, Santa Barbara.
 He obtained a PhD degree in 2006 from the Tepper School of Business, Carnegie Mellon University, in Pittsburgh, having previously worked as an economist at the Czech National Bank.